- Feeling depressed because of a recent loss (of life or of a relationship)?

 Grief isn’t just about healing from a loss through death.
 We also grieve relationships, jobs, homes, lifestyles, and even our own unhealthy habits.
 When a person or pet dies, this is often called “simple grief,” though it doesn’t feel simple.
 Grieving a relationship is “complex grief.”
 Find out why.

 According to Elizabeth Kubler-Ross (1969), there are 5 basic stages of grief:

 First, it should be understood that the ‘final’ stage, acceptance, does NOT mean that you forget the loss, or that you are happy about it . . . it simply means that you have made peace with the loss and have moved into a place where you can continue living your life.
 I would also like to emphasize that these stages by no means include all possible experiences of grief. . .they are just a starting point; some people also experience guilt, shame, fear, etc. And these stages do not go in any particular order other than starting off with Denial and wrapping up with Acceptance.
 Bouncing around your unique stages is normal, but can be unsettling.
 Please get in touch by submitting the Contact Us form on the right if you have any questions or concerns.

 Letting grief heal you

-By beginning to take good care of yourself, you will find that each of the stage begins to last for shorter periods, and occur less and less often.
+By beginning to take good care of yourself, you will find that each of the stages begins to last for shorter periods, and occur less and less often.
 Likewise, as this happens, you will find that the initial ‘flashes’ of acceptance happen more often and last longer and longer.

-Regarding self care, be creative . . . but follow some basic common sense: have a healthy diet, exercise, get counseling if you need, talk to friends/family, set boundaries and let people what you do and do not need, cry, etc. You may find journaling, drawing, playing music/writing music, and other creative outlets to be helpful.
+Regarding self-care, be creative . . . but follow some basic common sense: have a healthy diet, exercise, get counseling if you need, talk to friends/family, set boundaries and let people what you do and do not need, cry, etc. You may find journaling, drawing, playing music/writing music, and other creative outlets to be helpful.